dtao/PhilosopherDeveloper/source/posts/in-defense-of-global-state.markdown

 Hofstadter goes on to compare the functioning of these knobs on the TV to "constants," "parameters," and "variables"--terms that should be quite familiar to any software developer:

 > We build up our mental representation of a situation layer by layer.
 The lowest
-> layer establishes the deepest aspect of the context--sometimes being so low that it cannot
+> layer establishes the deepest aspect of the context---sometimes being so low that it cannot
 > vary at all.
 For instance, the three-dimensionality of our world is so ingrained that most
 > of us never would imagine letting it slip mentally.
 It is a constant constant.
 Then there are
 > layers which establish temporarily, though not permanently, fixed aspects of situations,
-> which could be called background assumptions--things which, in the back of your mind,
+> which could be called background assumptions---things which, in the back of your mind,
 > you know can vary, but which most of the time you unquestioningly accept as
 > unchanging aspects.
 These could still be called "constants".
 For instance, when you go to
 > a football game, the rules of the game are constants of that sort.
 Then there are
 > "parameters": you think of them as more variable, but you temporarily hold them
 > constant.
 At a football game, parameters might include the weather, the opposing team,
 > and so forth.
-There could be--and probably are--several layers of parameters.
+There could be---and probably are---several layers of parameters.
 Finally, we
-> reach the "shakiest" aspects of your mental representation of the situation--the variables.
+> reach the "shakiest" aspects of your mental representation of the situation---the variables.
 > These are things such as \[a player\] stepping out of bounds, which are mentally "loose"
 > and which you don't mind letting slip away from their real values, for a short moment.